Lean Six Sigma Green Belt: Is It Right for You?

 All classroom certification programs are managed and supported by Lean Methods Group Master Black Belts, recognized as some of the best process excellence educators in the industry.
 Candidates have a designated program manager who helps guide you through the process.

-What organizations recognize the Lean Methods Group’s certification?
+What organizations recognize the Lean Methods Group’s training?

-The Lean Methods Group’s certifications are recognized by many organizations, including:
+The Lean Methods Group’s courses are recognized by many organizations, including:

 - The American National Standards Institute (ANSI)